Xonesix/group9-swe-project/code/documentation.md

 A lot of things to be done

 - Sign Out Mechanism
-- Chatting with others in a team
-- Inviting Others in a team
 - Calling Others In a Team
 - Creating Events for a Team
+- more intuitive ui
+- _and much much more_

+## Done

+- login register
 - Chatting with others in a team
-- _and much much more_
+- Inviting Others in a team